grvc-robotics-lab/RealSenseBoxDetection/README.md

   - `hsize`, `phranges`: Parameters for histogram calculations.
   - `mode`: Operating mode ('manual' or 'automatic').
   - `camshiftbox`: Mask image used in CAMShift processing.
-- **Description:** Converts the input image to HSV format, applies color segmentation, tracks the parcel using CAMShift, and uses opencv image processing functions to obatain a mask that isolates the parcel.
+- **Description:** Converts the input image to HSV format, applies color segmentation, tracks the parcel using CAMShift, and uses opencv image processing functions to obtain a mask that isolates the parcel.

 #### getBestPolygon